 Mission & Objectives

-- To provide free and equal access to government information and information products, regardless of format, to the University's students, faculty, and staff, and the general public.
+- To provide free access to government information and information products, regardless of format, to the University's students, faculty, and staff, and the general public.
 This is in accordance with Chapter 19, Title 44 of the U.S. Code

 - To maintain bibliographic control with required processing, cataloging, and piece-level record-holding

 - To promote public awareness of depository services

 - To continue to develop a depository collection to support the information needs of the depository community

 Government information reference services, in-person and online, are provided from the Reference & Research Services department (Public Services) and the U.S. Government Information department (Special Collection Services).
 The departments are staffed by reference and research librarians, and the depository coordinator, the Government Information department head.
 Reference service hours are equal to the number of hours that Dupré Library is open.

 - General public users of federal depository government information resources will be provided access and services comparable to those for UL Lafayette students, faculty, and staff.